PlaidCloud/website/content/en/docs/concepts/storage/storage-limits.md

 to a Node for various cloud providers.

 Cloud providers like Google, Amazon, and Microsoft typically have a limit on how many volumes can be attached to a Node.
-It is important for Kubernetes to respect those limits.
+It is important for PlaidCloud to respect those limits.
 Otherwise, Pods scheduled on a Node could get stuck waiting for volumes to attach.